How to use a Cafetiere with OddKin

 How to make cafetiere coffee:

-Step 5: Use your spoon to stir gently, scooping out any remaining grounds or sediment that floats to the top of the cafetière.
+Step 5: Use a spoon to gently scoop out any sediment that floats to the top of the coffee.

 Step 6: Allow to rest for a further 4 - 5 minutes.
 Then, push the plunger down to precisely the level of the liquid and no further.
 Now, all that’s left to do is decant your coffee into cups.
-Voila!
+Et voila!
 Your coffee is served.

 Top Tip: We recommend using fresh, filtered water to allow for a fuller flavoured brew.